tytydraco/yessleep/out/Control_.md

 I finally reached the 29th minute, It was Jake.
 He started cutting himself in the same manner as everyone else , Crying for help.
 Nobody was there to help him , He finally stopped after cutting his throat.

 I was crying at that point , Maybe if I had replied then I could've saved him.
-That's when I suddenly noticed that the video was sent from me to one of my other friends.
+That's when I suddenly noticed that the video was sent by me to one of my other friends.

 I was confused because I never sent that.
 That's when the 30th minute of the video started , The video shouldn't have been longer than 30 minutes.
 I started watching , Then I saw who was in the video.